eavonius/powerdelivery/roles.markdown

 <br />

-The example below shows a script with only the up (default) block:
+The example below shows a script with only the default (up) block:

 <div class="row">
   <div class="col-sm-8">